junxit/us-congress-bills-111/metadata.md

 - 2009-04-28 — Introduced in Senate
 - 2009-04-28 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S4819-4823)
 - 2009-04-28 — Sponsor introductory remarks on measure.
 (CR S4818-4819)
+- 2009-05-20 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-05-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-179.
+- 2010-05-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-179.
+- 2010-05-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 364.